fmshot2/My-Portfolio/README.md

 ## Getting Started

 Download the code or clone the repo to your local PC.
+Click on the index.html to open it on the browser.
+Thanks.

 ### Prerequisites